micheal-earl/mikes-program-blog/content/posts/2023-03-23-freshtwitter.md

   for the Deno runtime.
 My initial plan was to use Prisma, but for reasons stated above, it didn't work out.
 Instead, I opted for Mongoose.
 I've never used MongoDB and still have very little idea how it actually works.
-- Preact is awsome, and this project only made me love it even more.
+- Preact is awesome, and this project only made me love it even more.
 The problem is that when I use a React based library, I am now using it through two compatability layers: Deno's npm support, and Preacts compat layer.